 There are many children like me who are being told they’ll never accomplish their dreams and goals as I was told EVERY DAY throughout my life, especially in high school.
 I was strong-willed and took Psychology my first semester of college instead of the computer class I was suppose to take because I can type with my nose.

 Thankfully, my mom, and hubby supported me.
 It was so obvious my heart was with young children as it had always been since I was a young child myself.
-This is where God wants me; helping people treat children as human beings.
+This is where God wants me; helping people to treat children as human beings.
 But a part of that is bringing awareness about disability.
 If one child isn’t left to cry-it-out or spanked/hit or sent to an isolating time-out because someone read or saw an author who types with her nose, then God has accomplished His Will through me.
-If a child or adult with a disability sees or hears about an author who typed a book with her nose and has a Master’s Degree and gets some much needed hope, something I and my family could have used sooooo many times throughout my childhood, then God has accomplished His Will through me.
-Getting this book out is one of the hardest things ever.
+If a child or adult with a disability sees or hears about an author who typed books with her nose and has a Master’s Degree and gets some much needed hope, something I and my family could have used sooooo many times throughout my childhood, then God has accomplished His Will through me.
+Getting this book re-edited and back out along with the children’s book out is one of the hardest things ever.
 We get weary, tired, scared, but it’s worth it.
 This is NOT about ME!
 It’s about God and children.